dexter-zone/dexter_core/contracts/pools/weighted_pool/README-NEW.md

 - `amount`:  The amount of `offer_asset` or `ask_asset` depending on the `swap_type` parameter

 - `max_spread`: The max spread between the price of the asset and the price of the pool.
 If the spread is greater than this value, the swap will fail.
-For the purpose of stableswap pool, the exchange rate for the spread calculation is 1 and for metastable pools, it is the current redemption rate of the asset in the LST protocol.
-For example, if the `max_spread` is set at 0.02, the swap will fail if pool is not able to provide a rate better than 0.98 for the current swap.

-- `belief_price`: The price at which the user wants to swap.
-If the pool is able to provide a better rate than this, the swap will succeed.
-For example, if the `belief_price` is set at 1.1, the swap will succeed if the pool is able to provide a rate better than 1.1 for the current swap.
+This parameter is NOT SUPPORTED for the weighted pool since there's no ideal tethered price for the assets in the pool.

+- `belief_price`:  This parameter is NOT SUPPORTED for the weighted pool.

 The expected swap response has the following fields.
 It contains the following fields: